Meeting new people in a city like Vancouver can be tough. Add in a global pandemic and it’s even worse.

 View this post on Instagram

-The goal of this location-based app is to match people with others in their area.
+This location-based app aims to match people with others in their area.
 They can “like” or “dislike” other users and can only chat with one another if they both select “like.”

-Using the basic features on Happn is free, but there are premium versions available as well, just like with Tinder and Bumble.
+Using the basic features on Happn is free, but there are premium versions available as well, just like with the other apps.

 Coffee Meets Bagel